 For smaller budgets: the Samson Go Mic 💸

-Scenario 2: A microphone for recording your podcast in your home studio
+Scenario 2: A podcast microphone for recording your show in your studio

 Are you looking to create a space dedicated to recording your podcasts and/or your other audiovisual productions?
 Do you have nice acoustic panels which allow you to improve the natural acoustics of your room?
-(Or at least big furniture to break up the bare walls?)
+Maybe even a mic stand that allows you perfectly place your microphone?
 Then your microphone can be more sensitive than in Scenario 1, and you’ll be able to record the nuances of your voice with more finesse.

 The classic podcasting and radio mic: Rode ProCaster 👊

 This microphone is very often used in radio and dubbing studios and for professional podcasting.
-It has a very narrow directionality and a bandwidth that’s optimized for voice.
-As such, it’s more than suitable for podcasting, since it perfectly eliminates ambient noise.
+It has a very narrow cardioid directionality and a bandwidth that’s optimized for voice.
+It also features a built in pop filter.
+As such, it’s more than suitable for podcasting, since it perfectly eliminates unwanted noise.
+Excellent sound quality.

-The PodMic is a professional-quality, dynamic microphone that’s optimized for podcasting.
+The PodMic another Rode product.
+It is a professional-quality, dynamic microphone that’s optimized for podcasting.
 It produces a rich sound and has an internal pop filter to minimize plosives.
 Thanks to its internal suspension, it also reduces vibrations.
+Solid sound quality.

-Scenario 3: A microphone for recording your podcast outdoors
+Scenario 3: A podcast microphone for recording your show outdoors

 Does your podcast need to be recorded outdoors?
 You’ll need to adjust your equipment accordingly.
 You’ll need a microphone designed for outdoor recording and a suitable windshield.
 A windshield is a bit like a pop filter.
 It protects your microphone and improves the recording quality.
 Outside, your microphone can be negatively affected by the wind, your movements or the movements of your guests… The windshield limits their impact and is therefore essential for some microphones in this scenario.